What Is Sales Prospecting?

 - Value: You must give prospects a compelling, value-based reason to want to interact with you.
 Every interaction you have with a prospect should be valuable for them.

-- Execution: It’s not enough to have a plan; you’ve got to execute and commit to it with time, energy, and focus.
+- Execution: It’s not enough to have a plan; you must execute and commit to it with time, energy, and focus.
 Our tips below will help you do just that.

 Note that I haven't said the goal of prospecting is to find someone currently looking to purchase a particular product or service.
-For most sellers, this isn’t what you want to do because it doesn't work.
+For most sellers, this doesn't work.